Testing semiparametric model-equivalence hypotheses based on the characteristic function: Specification of test statistics

 in the case of homogeneity testing.
 This has the same symmetric kernel $\psi^{\mathcal H}(z,z_1)$ with that in \eqref{testHU}, and opens up the possibility of extending the method to a more general two--sample problem with dependent observations.
 Here however we remain strictly within the classical two--sample problem under which $X$ and $Y$ are independent.
-For more information on the case of dependent observations we refer to Hl\'avka et al. (2020). \end{rem}
+For more information on the case of dependent observations we refer to \cite{Quessy2012, Hlavka2020}. \end{remark}